mihai1git/CRUDProcessor/README.md

 - Deploy of AWS Lambda Function is done from the build process configured in pom.xml
 - Intercept Lambda events using Lambda internal extension mechanism (using built-in java Instrumentation) deployed in Lambda Layer (see api-gateway.event.get.json)
 - Use Mockito & MockitoHamcrest test frameworks to mock AWS DynamoDB client
+- Use AspectJ and AWS Powertools-logging to trace the execution of methods in local and cloud environments